 Jason Bige Burnett masterfully combines screen printing with other techniques in his work.
 In today's post, an excerpt from his video, The Graphic Pot, Jason explains how he uses underglazes as stains, which gather in his stamped textures and add depth to his screen printed patterns.
 What's great about using underglazes for this is that the color palette is practically limitless!
 Enjoy!- Jennifer Poellot Harnetty, editor

-This clip was excerpted from The Graphic Pot: Handbuilding & Surface Techniques, which is available in the Ceramic Arts Network Shop!
+This clip was excerpted from The Graphic Pot: Handbuilding & Surface Techniques.

 More Underglaze Decoration Techniques to Try!